-We also concluded that the Firm's policies in relation to Environmental, Social and Governance (ESG) risks, non-financial considerations and stewardship were adequate but noted the limitations of implementing such considerations within the Investment Pathways framework.
+We also concluded that the Firm's policies in relation to Environmental, Social and Governance (ESG) risks, non-financial considerations and stewardship were adequate and well implemented but noted the limitations of implementing such considerations within the Investment Pathways framework.
 We do, however, anticipate the continued evolution of thinking in this area and working towards more sustainable investment options and working practices.
 We would like to see the Firm continue discussions in this area and consider implementing sustainable investment options where appropriate.

-The FCA introduced new requirements last year requiring a comparison with other similar options available in the market.
-If an alternative scheme(s) would offer better value, we must inform the pension provider.
+The FCA requires a comparison of your investment pathways product with other similar options available in the market.
+If an alternative scheme appears to offer better value, we must inform the pension provider.
 I can confirm that we have not considered it necessary to make this notification this year.
 Our view on each feature that we are required to make a comparison on is included in the relevant section of the report.
-Details of how we selected the comparator group, and a consolidated view of our comparator findings is set out in Appendix A. Where we have used technical pensions terms or jargon, these are explained in the glossary in Appendix D.
+Details of how we selected the comparator group is set out in Appendix A. Where we have used technical pensions terms or jargon, these are explained in the glossary in Appendix D.